Cannabis Terms You Should Know

 Cannabis strains come from either Sativa, indica, or hybrids.
 It refers to a variant of cannabis, and understanding strains help users distinguish one type of strain from another.
 Strains can be defined by their botanical lineages, chemical composition, and appearance.
 Examples of strains include Blue Dream, Sweet Skunk, and White Widow.

 Cannabinoid receptors are part of the endocannabinoid system.
-They are activated by plant cannabinoids such as CBD and THC, endocannabinoids produced by the body, and synthetic cannabinoids.
+They are activated by plant cannabinoids such as CBD and CBG, endocannabinoids produced by the body, and synthetic cannabinoids.
 There are two cannabinoid receptors: cannabinoid 1 receptors (CB1) and cannabinoid 2 receptors (CB2).
 CB1 receptors are expressed in the brain, while CB2 receptors are expressed in the immune system.
-THC binds with CB1 receptors to produce psychoactive effects, while CBD has little affinity to bind to CB1 and CB2 receptors.
+Psychoactive cannabinoids bind with CB1 receptors to produce psychoactive effects, while CBD has little affinity to bind to CB1 and CB2 receptors.

 Final Thought About Cannabis Terms

 Although growers need to stay knowledgeable, there is no need to let the jargon confuse you.
 Study the above cannabis terms, then try some of our premium quality cannabis seeds

 .
 As always, feel free to contact us

 about our unique marijuana seeds strains or wholesale opportunities.

 Did we miss something?
 Share some other cannabis terms in the comment section below.